 Price review process

 OFWAT is the financial regulator for the water industry, for more information on the price review process, please see here.
-We are currently working with OFWAT on the price review for 2024 (PR24) and will set out in guidance the long-term planning obligations on water companies relating to drinking water quality, water resources, SEMD (Security and Emergency Measures Direction) and NIS (Network and Information Systems Regulations).
+We are currently working with Ofwat on the price review for 2024 (PR24) and will set out in guidance the long-term planning obligations on water companies relating to drinking water quality, water resources, SEMD (Security and Emergency Measures Direction) and NIS (Network and Information Systems Regulations).

 DWI’s Long Term Planning Guidance